railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 			* on time, but with fewer functions than planned.

-			If your planning is based on phases and tasks you'll report at the client meeting that it will take several weeks to complete everything that was planned for the current phase.
-Conversely, if you're planning by time you'll keep the meeting with the client to close the present development phase and plan the new one, but only be able to present part of the planned functionality.
+			If your planning is based on phases and tasks you will report at the client meeting that it will take several weeks to complete everything that was planned for the current phase.
+Conversely, if you are planning by time you will keep the meeting with the client to close the present development phase and plan the new one, but only be able to present part of the planned functionality.

 			If the client is sensitive to delay, the first approach will cause acute unhappiness.
-You'll have to re-plan the project and all of its future phases to take account of that delay.
-Some problems are also likely to occur later with invoicing, because it will be difficult for you to invoice any work that has been completed late but hasn't yet been shown to the client.
+You will have to re-plan the project and all of its future phases to take account of that delay.
+Some problems are also likely to occur later with invoicing, because it will be difficult for you to invoice any work that has been completed late but has not yet been shown to the client.

-			The second approach will require you to report on the functions that haven't been completed, and on how they would fit into a future planning phase.
-That won't involve a break in the working time allocated to the project, however.
+			The second approach will require you to report on the functions that have not been completed, and on how they would fit into a future planning phase.
+That will not involve a break in the working time allocated to the project, however.
-			You'd then generate two different lists: a staffing plan for the different projects, and the list of tasks prioritized for the client's project.
+			You would then generate two different lists: a staffing plan for the different projects, and the list of tasks prioritized for the client's project.
 This approach offers a number of advantages over the first one: